mautic/developer-documentation-new/docs/rest_api/stages.rst

      - Description
    * - ``id``
      - int
-     - ID of the Stage
+     - The ID of the Stage.
    * - ``isPublished``
      - boolean
-     - Whether the Stage is published
+     - Whether the Stage is published.
    * - ``dateAdded``
      - datetime
-     - Date/time Stage was created
+     - The date or time the Stage was created.
    * - ``createdBy``
      - int
-     - ID of the user that created the Stage
+     - The ID of the user that created the Stage.
    * - ``createdByUser``
      - string
-     - Name of the user that created the Stage
+     - The name of the user that created the Stage.
    * - ``dateModified``
      - datetime/null
-     - Date/time Stage was last modified
+     - The date and time, the Stage was last modified.
    * - ``modifiedBy``
      - int
-     - ID of the user that last modified the Stage
+     - The ID of the user that last modified the Stage.
    * - ``modifiedByUser``
      - string
-     - Name of the user that last modified the Stage
+     - The name of the user that last modified the Stage.
    * - ``name``
-     - string`
+     - string
-     - Stage name
+     - The name of the Stage.
    * - ``category``
      - int
-     - Stage category ID
+     - The category ID of the Stage category.
    * - ``description``
      - string
-     - Stage description
+     - The description of the Stage.
    * - ``weight``
      - int
-     - Stage's weight
+     - The weight of the Stage.
    * - ``publishUp``
      - datetime
-     - Date/time stage should be published
+     - The date and time the Stage should be published.
    * - ``publishDown``
      - datetime
-     - Date/time stage should be unpublished
+     - The date and time, the stage should be unpublished.

 .. vale off

 List Contact Stages
 *********************

+Get a list of all stages.

 .. vale on